sid-1998/booknotes/system-design/system-design-interview/Design-Instagram.md

 **How to update user feed when celebrity make a post?**

-Celebrity will have millions of followers, we cant update all the userfeeds as that will overload the sytem.
+Celebrity will have millions of followers, we cant update all the userfeeds as that will overload the system.

 Solution:
 Instead of updating every single follower’s feed immediately, you could use a queueing system (e.g., Kafka, RabbitMQ, or a custom job queue) to handle feed updates asynchronously in batches.